Spanish brands are globally sought after for good reason. There is something about that Spanish touch that makes locals and tourists alike go crazy.

 Who doesn’t love a good sale?
-It’s so crucial for me to mention this because rebajas in Spain is really a game changer for any shopper.
-All Spanish brands go through major mark downs.
+It’s so crucial for me to mention this because rebajas (sales) in Spain is really a game-changer for any shopper.
+All Spanish fashion brands go through major markdowns.

-There are two periods every year, The first is in the beginning of the year after Christmas.
-Black Friday is OK but I personally think the after Christmas sale is 100x better.
+There are two periods every year, The first is at the beginning of the year after Christmas.
+Black Friday is OK but I personally think the after-Christmas sale is 100x better.

-The major winter mark downs in Spain last from January – Mid March.
+The major winter markdowns in Spain last from January – Mid March.
 The next 2nd period of rebajas season in Spain is in the summer.
-It starts the end of June and lasts until end of August/September.
+It starts the end of June and lasts until the end of August/September.